Newsletter Subscribe

 Capitano

-Part neighbourhood Italian, part trendy wine bar, Capitano is where you go for polished pizzas and a well made drink.
-Throw your hat in the ring with a Stroganoff Square, which riffs off the homey dish with mushrooms, marscarpone, thyme and pickled spring garlic, or dive into the nutty Forty Thieves which comes with eggplant, sesame and cashew.
-The warm, terrazzo-floored room is the kind place you'd want to linger in, which is easy enough given they’ve got a 500-strong wine list assembled by the Bar Liberty crew.
+Part neighbourhood Italian, part trendy wine bar, Capitano is where you go for polished pizzas, one of the best vodka pastas in Melbourne, and a well-made drink.
+Throw your hat in the ring with a Norma square, which riffs off the homey dish with confit eggplant, buffalo mozzarella and ricotta salata, or dive into the classic Grandma’s square with tomato, stracciatella and basil.

 421 Rathdowne Street, Carlton